-This tutorial section covers how to set up animated morph targets/blendshapes scene from 3dsMax into CRYENGINE.
+This tutorial section covers how to set up animated morph targets/blendshapes scene in 3dsMax and get them into CRYENGINE.
 The terms "blendshape" and "morph target" are interchangeable, as they are named differently in 3dsMax/Maya/modo, etc. In this section we try to avoid the term blendshapes, since as 3dsMax users, you will be more familiar with morph targets.

-This tutorial may rely on the GameSDK Sample Project.
+This tutorial may rely on the free GameSDK sample project.
 We recommend that you download this from the Marketplace, import it into your Launcher, start it from there and then create a new level.

 See this page to find out how to import a project to your Launcher.
 (The default folder for the GameSDK Sample Project when downloaded is